 - according to 3D coverage, you can take a look into flood situations from different sites and angles,

 - you are able to run the ground view (or street view) to insight into your area how it could be like during any size of flood,

 - full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occurs.

 - you are able to record a movie including the whole flood process,

-- quick save the picture in Google Earth gives you a quick way to create a time-lapse with flood occurrence.
+- quick save the picture in Google Earth gives you a quick way to create a time-lapse of flood occurrence.

-- the tool may be perfect to modelling the water reservoirs in mountainous areas.
+- the tool may be perfect for modelling the water reservoirs in mountainous areas.

 - You are able to change the flood level on 1 m adjustment only,

 - The simulation doesn’t really work with Street View mode, doesn’t cover proper areas and the layer disappears quite often,